compulim/react-augmentation/README.md

 ### Why you need it?

-When the user click "Submit", you want to create a new `<Modal>` and append to `<body>`.
+When the user click "Submit", you may want to create a new `<Modal>` and append to `<body>`.
 This confirm modal will be on top of everything on the page, like this DOM hierarchy:

 ```jsx
 <body>